NasCraftsman/OpenNixie/README.md

 <img src="Docs/_DSC1764.JPG" width="400px"></a>
 <img src="Docs/_DSC1766.JPG" width="400px"></a>

 OpenNixie was born with the aim of creating an open project development platform around all types of Nixie Tubes.
 A platform that condenses the future with the past.
-IoT technology with plasma tubes in a miniature and modular design.
+The IoT technology with the famous plasma tubes in a miniature and modular design.

 OpenNixie is a BLE and Wifi platform for different applications.
 It was originally designed as a watch with an Internet connection, but later became a universal platform with many applications.
+This system is based on the ESP32-WROVER-IE Module, includes a 170V power phase and can be powered and programmed directly through the USB-C connector.

-After a while
+Some of the features that the OpenNixie platform includes are:

-Here are some specs of the Picoclick C3T:
+- Dimensions are only 30x60mm
-- Dimensions are only 10.5x18mm
+- Wifi and BLE connected
-- Ultra low standby current due to latching circuit (no sleep mode needed)
+- Modular design: it can be used for different Nixie tubes shapes and applications
-- Single button & LED interface (WS2812 RGB LED)
+- USB Type-C for power and programming
-- USB Type-C for charging the battery and flashing the ESP32-C3
+- 1 general pourpose button for control the platform

 <img src="Docs/Nixie_Gif_Animation.gif" width="400px"></a>
 <a href="https://www.tindie.com/stores/makermoekoe/?ref=offsite_badges&utm_source=sellers_makermoekoe&utm_medium=badges&utm_campaign=badge_large"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-larges.png" alt="I sell on Tindie" width="200" height="104"></a>